-Recently Renee interviewed Josh Gadischke, owner of Proteco Oils (parent company) and the Pressed Purity brand (which we designed).
+Recently Renee interviewed Josh Gadischke, owner of Proteco Oils (parent company) and the Pressed Purity brand.

 Pressed Purity represents Proteco Oils mainstream retail range that have been produced from fruits, nuts and seeds.
 All Australian, totally natural, cold pressed, chemical and preservative free Pressed Purity oils are manufactured locally in Kingaroy, west of Brisbane on the sites of the old butter factory and iceworks factory.

 Josh has taken Proteco Oils to new heights – recently launching a five level onsite oil refinery and cracking the Chinese market.
-We asked him how he did it….
+Renee asked him how he did it….

 Me: Has the trend towards healthy oils had much impact on the business?Josh: There is a greater awareness of more wholesome natural foods and people do tend to research more, so the wedge in the market where we operate is increasing.
 We have ventured into contract processing which has helped us grow, we have one account which is represent 30% of that part of our business so that has been great.